ResDiaryLewis/BlogPlan/blog.md

     # Output to server.com, log as http_server
     server https_server server.com:443 ssl ca-file /etc/haproxy/certs.d/cert.pem sni req.hdr(host)
 ```
+Note: we recently encountered a catastrophic error which we believe was caused employing this approach without considering how the connections would be handled in HAProxy.
+Since each request will create two connections in HAProxy, it's imperative that you set the `maxconn` directive in the `global` and `frontend` blocks in such a way that a connection will never be waiting for itself to finish.
+If a request enters the `ssl` frontend, creating an initial connection then attempts to enter the `ssl_termination` frontend creating a second connection, there could be a scenario where both connections are waiting for the other to finish.
+The example configuration above should guard against this by allowing more connections to enter the intermediate frontend than the initial one.

 Once we've setup our HAProxy config this way, we can listen to the intermediate port:
 ```shell
 sudo nohup ./goreplay --input-raw :2802 --output-http https://test.server < /dev/null > https.gor.log 2>&1 &